ilyasotkov/learning-kubernetes/labs/intro.md

 If you're wondering how it compares to hosting non-containerized apps, here's a comparison table:

 - 🛠 means installation is your responsibility
-- ☁️ means installation is managed by the cloud
+- ☁️ means installation is managed by the cloud provider
+- ❌ means the component is not implemented

 | Solution | Physical Hardware (Data Center) | Virtual Hardware | Container Runtime | Orchestrator |
 | --- | --- | --- | --- | --- |